OmarFaruque/wp-cms-conversition/readme.txt

 👉 Group chat option
 👉 unread message notification
 👉 Individual / one to one Chat option
+👉 Admin can capable to erash entire message from firebase database 👉 There have a option to allow user to erash message for her own course 👉 Firebase setting guide in info tab
 👉 And many more...